botlabs-gg/carlbot-docs/docs/logging.md

 <!-- tab:Slash Commands -->
 1. Choose a channel with `/log channel [channel]`
+2. Select which events you want to be logged with `/log config [event]` where event is an event found in the [Events List](#events-list).
-2. Split up logging into separate channel by using the commands found in [Logging Commands](#logging-commands).
+3. Split up logging into separate channel by using the commands found in [Logging Commands](#logging-commands).

 ?> The `/log aio` command automatically creates a category, fills it with five channels and splits up logging into them.